betterscientificsoftware/bssw.io/Articles/Blog/2026-06-documentation-is-the-interface.md

 As users interact with software through AI, documentation becomes part of the software's interface.
 <!-- end deck -->

+In this article, we summarize our recent experience revamping the documentation for the [Visualization Toolkit](https://vtk.org) (VTK) software package to work better for AI tools.

 ## Opening problem

 *Scientific software is powerful, but it still depends on documentation to make that power usable.*